On the asymptotic behavior of Jacobi polynomials with first varying parameter

+with continuous and real functions $g$, $h$.
+To determine the asymptotic behavior we employ the method of stationary phase, which is commonly used to study asymptotic properties of oscillatory integrals.
+The method is conceptually similar to \emph{Laplace's method} (see below) in that the leading order terms are contributed by a small neighborhood around the stationary points of $h$.
+Our analysis relies on the well-known fact~\cite[Theorem 4]{AE},~\cite[Chapter 6.5]{BO} that if $\xi$ is a stationary point of $h$ such that $g(\xi)\neq0$ then \begin{enumerate} \item the integral goes to 0 as $n^{-1/2}$ if $h''(\xi)\neq0$, \item the integral goes to 0 as $n^{-1/3}$ if $h''(\xi)=0$ but $h^{(3)}(\xi)\neq0$. \end{enumerate} \item The second integral contributes iff $an+\alpha$ is not an integer and is of~\emph{Laplace type}~\cite[Chapter 3]{FO0}.
+The latter is of the form

-where $\Re(\bullet)$ refers to the real part of a complex number. \end{lem} This representation is particularly suited for asymptotic analysis.
-The first integral is a generalized Fourier integral and its large $n$ behavior is derived using the method of stationary phase.
-The second one is a Laplace integral and can be studied using Laplace's asymptotic results.
-Curiously the second integral contributes iff $an+\alpha$ is not an integer.
-As a consequence it is necessary to consider two different types of subsequences of values $n$ in the study of the asymptotic behavior of $\lambda^{an+\alpha}(1-\lambda^{2})^{\beta}P_{n}^{(an+\alpha,\,\beta)}(1-2\lambda^{2})$.
-For a subsequence of $n$, where $an+\alpha$ is integer the second integral does not contribute but if $an+\alpha$ is not an integer the second integral contributes and changes the asymptotic behavior of $\lambda^{an+\alpha}(1-\lambda^{2})^{\beta}P_{n}^{(an+\alpha,\,\beta)}(1-2\lambda^{2})$ \lq\lq{}discontinuously\rq\rq{}.
-A similar phenomenon was observed in \cite{KM} for $a\in(-1,0)$ and $\beta=bn$ with $b\in(-1,0)$ and $a+b<-1$.
-In particular it suggests that the limiting behavior of zeros of the corresponding Jacobi polynomials \cite{MMO} will be very sensitive to the proximity of $an$, $bn$, $an+bn$ to integers \cite{KM}. \begin{proof} We investigate the complex function
+with continuous and real functions $g$, $h$.
+To determine the asymptotic behavior we employ Laplace's method.
+The idea is that if $h$ has a maximum at $\xi$ and if $g(\xi)\neq0$ then as $n$ grows only values in an immediate neighborhood of $\xi$ contribute~\cite{BO,FO0}. \end{enumerate} Curiously the second integral contributes iff $an+\alpha$ is not an integer.
+As a consequence the magnitude of JPFVPs \lq\lq{}scatters\rq\rq{} as a function of $n$ depending on $(a,\alpha)$.
+To determine the asymptotic behavior it is therefore necessary to consider subsequences of $n$.
+On a subsequence of $n$ where $an+\alpha$ is an integer the second integral does never contribute.
+However for such $n$ that $an+\alpha$ is not an integer the second integral contributes, which potentially alters the asymptotic behavior in a \lq\lq{}discontinuous\rq\rq{} way. \begin{proof} We investigate the complex function